Swallowing Difficulty Cervicogenic dysphagia

 However, the truth is, a person suffering from this often painful and dehabilitiating condition may be seen by numerous specialists and yet find no resolution for the symptoms and, thus, no understanding as to why the condition exists at all.

-In our office we perform physical examination and use our Digital Motion X-ray machine, described in the video above to get at the cause of the problem rather than to simply seek to treat the symptoms.
+In our office, we perform a physical examination and use our ultrasound and Digital Motion X-ray machine, described in the video above to get at the cause of the problem rather than to simply seek to treat the symptoms.
 This helps us determine, if, as often, we are looking at a dysfunction of the autonomic nervous system, a problem of posture, a problem of degeneartive aging, a problem possibly of TMJ related challanges.

 Swallowing difficulties as well as a host of other symptoms including neck, eye and facial pain, cervical vertigo, dizziness and ringing in the ears, is very treatable using Prolotherapy to the neck ligaments.